 Tôei’s Cutie Honey started airing in November 1973.
 However, it seems that Shingo Araki, who did the character designs and animation direction, left Studio Z months before that to prepare the production of the show in Tôei proper.
 Because of that, Studio Z divided in multiple sections before disbanding in early 1974.
 Kanada seems to have been working in two sections at the same time.

 On the one hand, he worked as an in-betweener directly under Araki on Kôya no Shônen Isamu between August-October 1973 and January 1974.
-On the other, he was alternately in-betweener and key animator with Masami Abe on The Gutsy Frog, from late 1972 to March 1974.
+On the other, he was alternatively in-betweener and key animator with Masami Abe on The Gutsy Frog, from late 1972 to March 1974.

 Then, in October 1973, two things happened.
 The first is that Takuo Noda, from the newly-formed Studio N°1, made up of former Tôei staff, contacted Kanada and Shin’ya Sadamitsu to ask them to help out and make in-betweens on Dororon Enma-Kun.
 They probably knew each other from Tôei, but that was their first real and recorded contact, and probably the moment when Kanada left Z, probably to go freelance at first.
 The other event is that Cutie Honey started airing.
 Some information contends that Kanada worked, uncredited, on episodes 6, 13, 16 and 24 of the show.